ODB (wrestler): Ring of Honor (2015–2016)

 On January 3, 2015, ODB debuted for Ring of Honor, saving The Briscoe Brothers from an attack of The Kingdom (Michael Bennett, Matt Taven and Maria Kanellis).
 At the January 24 tapings, The Kingdom defeated ODB and the Briscoes after Bennett and Taven attacked ODB, allowing Kanellis to pin her.
 On March 1 at the ROH 13th Anniversary Show pay-per-view, ODB gained a measure of revenge by defeating Kanellis in a singles match.

-Return to Impact Wrestling (2016–2017; 2019–2020)
+Return to TNA Wrestling (2016–2017; 2019–2020)

 On the December 15, 2016 episode of Impact Wrestling dubbed "Total Nonstop Deletion", ODB made a one-night appearance to TNA to answer Sienna's #1 contender challenge for the TNA Knockouts Championship in a losing effort.
 After the match was over "Broken" Matt Hardy's drone, Vanguard 1, received a motorboat from ODB.